 For sales to be truly scalable, repeatable and predictable, businesses need a documented, measured and trained sales process that everyone follows every day.

-To be an effective sales team, you need to have a clear strategy, pick the right set of customers to target, understand the market, and prioritise accounts wisely.
+To be an effective sales team, you need to have a clear strategy, pick the right set of customers to target, understand the market, and wisely prioritise accounts.

-However, in many cases, sales teams approach these levers with insufficient rigour or through the use of incomplete or outdated information.
+However, in many cases, sales teams approach these levers with insufficient rigour or use incomplete or outdated information.

 Reviews of customer segments, for instance, can often reveal a lack of meaningful detail that your sales colleagues can use to take the right actions.
-Without greater insight into the needs, buying patterns, and overall value of various customers, your salesforce has little way of knowing where to focus its activities (therefore falling back on instincts/chance/relationships).
+Without greater insight into various customers' needs, buying patterns, and overall value, your salesforce has little way of knowing where to focus its activities (therefore falling back on instincts/chance/relationships).

 However, too much data can often be overwhelming.
-The key here is to clarify where the highest value opportunities lie, so sales reps can prioritise accordingly.
+The key here is to clarify where the highest value opportunities lie so that sales reps can prioritise accordingly.

-When you scope and shape where your sales resources are assigned, you maximise the payback potential - especially if you focus efforts on the highest value customers and/or segments.
+When you scope and shape where your sales resources are assigned, you maximise the payback potential - primarily if you focus efforts on the highest value customers and segments.
 This area's importance increases as your business scales and grows in complexity, from a system, process, people and customer standpoint.

 Factors like products, customers, competitors, geographies, channels, and industries can come into play and must be aligned to numbers and types of resources.
-As needs often overlap, decision-making regarding how to best deploy resources, given numerous market opportunities, becomes significantly more complicated.
+As needs often overlap, decision-making regarding best-deployed resources becomes more complicated given numerous market opportunities.

 Remember to increase face time with your key customers.
 Sales reps who spend less time on low-value administrative tasks can open up more time to add customer value and differentiate your company from your competitors—ultimately increasing their productivity.